greggagne/osc10e/README.md

 This contains source code for the 10th edition of "Operating System Concepts" by Silberschatz/Galvin/Gagne.
-Published by John Wiley & Sons.
+Published by John Wiley & Sons February 2018

 Source files are organized by chapter.